JakeSwartwout/Tempus/README.md

 # Tempus
 ## The Video Game
 Developed by Jake Swartwout

 Started February 2023

 ## to run
-Run `npm run dev` in the root directory, then open a browser onto the localhost port it opens
+Run `npm run dev` in the root directory, then open a browser onto the localhost port it opens.

+To build the game, run `npm run build` and it will compile everything into a single file `www/main.js`.

+Or, view the last-built iteration of the game on github pages at https://jakeswartwout.github.io/Tempus

 ## Narrative Plan